Chinchillas have thick fur.

 If you think your chinchilla may have to deal with temperatures higher than these often, I highly recommend a few things.

 First, I recommend using chinchilla cooling pads.

 They are fantastic for giving your chinchilla a few spots in the cage to sit and cool down if need be.

-Secondly, to limit the heat and excitement during playtime, try using a playpen for your chinchilla to interact with you inside of.
+Secondly, to limit the heat and excitement during playtime, try using a playpen for your chinchilla.
+That way it can interact with you inside the pen.

-I used this specific playpen to interact with my chinchilla (Link to Amazon).
+I used this specific playpen to interact with my chinchilla:

 It limits their space and the total amount of running around and still remains comfortable for you to sit and relax with your chinchilla inside.

 It also keeps them safe from other hazards such as cords or any exposed wires.